Homotopy versus isotopy: spheres with duals in 4-manifolds: Introduction and results

+In Section~\ref{sec:ambient-morse-pi1-embedding-thm} we provide an alternative proof of Corollary~\ref{cor:fq}, sufficient to conclude Gabai's LBT.
+We start with the uniqueness part of Freedman and Quinn's Theorem~10.5 \cite{FQ,Stong} which gives a concordance $C: S^2 \times I \hra M\times I$ from $R$ to $R'$ if and only if $\fq(R,R')=0$.
+By analyzing the handle decomposition on $S^2 \times I$ related to the composition $p_2\circ C$, we show directly that in the presence of a geometric dual ``ambient handles can be cancelled'' and $C$ can be replaced by an isotopy.
+This argument gives a third proof of Gabai's LBT, and a second proof of our generalization.

+It's interesting to note that Gabai also provided a different argument for the special case of $M=S^2 \times S^2$, which was then exposited by Bob Edwards in \cite{Edwards}.
+An important step is ``codimension~2 embedded Morse theory'', sometimes also referred to as ``ambient Morse theory'' applied to a map of a surface to a 4-manifold.
+This is one dimension below the same technique for 3-manifolds in 5-manifolds used in our Section~\ref{sec:ambient-morse-pi1-embedding-thm}.

 {\em Acknowledgements:} It is a pleasure to thank David Gabai and Daniel Kasprowski for helpful discussions.
-The first author was supported by a Simons Foundation \emph{Collaboration Grant for Mathematicians}, and both authors thank the Max Planck Institute for Mathematics, Bonn, where this work was carried out.
+Thanks also to the referees for careful readings and helpful comments.
+The first author was supported by a Simons Foundation \emph{Collaboration Grant for Mathematicians}, and both authors thank the Max Planck Institute for Mathematics in Bonn, where this work was carried out.